 Andrew has worked with or participated in master classes with most of today’s leading composers, a list that includes Leo Kottke, Alex de Grassi, Pierre Bensusan, Michael Gulezian, Antoine Dufour, Pino Forastiere, Billy McLaughlin, Clive Carroll, and Andy McKee to name a few.

-Andrew has also offered teaches beginning guitar, beginning piano, beginning ukulele, and world music drumming for UWM’s pre-college Mini-Course program.
+Andrew has also taught beginning guitar, beginning piano, beginning ukulele, and world music drumming for UWM’s pre-college Mini-Course program.
 This community outreach program is designed to enhance student’s academic skills and interest in higher education.
 He has also recently started developing courses for UWM’s College for Kids.

 He also performs on the mandocello for the Milwaukee Mandolin Orchestra, has developed materials with Stropes Editions, Ltd. and teaches privately both locally and worldwide.